All About Mixtures

 Mixture Files

-The frequency range of vowels almost exactly concides with the range of a 2' stop.
-Not coincidently, it is also the range of maximum human hearing sensitivity.
+The frequency range of vowel's upper partial almost exactly concides with the range of a 2' stop.
+Not coincidently, it is also the area of maximum sensitivity of human hearing.
 Sit down at an organ console and put on an 8' and 2' stop.
 Now, starting at bottom C, slowly play up chromatically to the top.
 Besides the 2' sound, you may faintly hear a vowel sound, starting at "ooh" at bottom "c" and sliding vowels, to "ee" at top "c".
 It can be hard to hear; try whispering the vowels to inform your ear as to what you're listening for.
 Also, try different stops.

 A mixture stop artificially creates a fixed set of reinforced harmonics, independent of which key you play.
 That is exactly what a formant does: a fixed frequency region that emphasizes certain harmonics of a variable fundamental.
 If you design a mixture to strongly reinforce harmonics around, say, 500 Hz and 1500 Hz, it will make any note played on it sound somewhat like a particular vowel, relative to that pitch.